Starbucks Iced Matcha Latte

 Ingredient Notes

-The best way to sweeten cold drinks is with a simple syrup, which is sugar dissolved in water.
-Use store-bought or homemade simple syrup. - 2% Milk
+- Simple syrup: Starbucks uses classic syrup but I used simple syrup, which is sugar dissolved in water.
+Use store-bought or homemade simple syrup.

-Starbucks makes the drink with 2% milk but you can use any milk you like. - Ice
+- Milk: Starbucks uses 2% milk but you can use any milk you like.
+Oat milk is a popular alternative.

 Step-by-Step Instructions

-- Put milk, simple syrup, and matcha into a cocktail shaker.
-Shake.
+Step 1: Put milk, simple syrup, and matcha into a cocktail shaker.
+Shake vigerously.

-Put matcha in last. - Pour iced matcha latte into a cup with ice.
+Step 2: Pour matcha latte into a cup with ice.

 Expert Tips

-- Instead of using regular, unsweetened matcha and simple syrup, you can use sweetened matcha but the color will be a pale green and the matcha taste will be less pronounced.
-The sweetened matcha will dissolve completely, leaving no clumps of matcha.
+- Instead of using unsweetened matcha and simple syrup, you can use sweetened matcha but the color will be a pale green and the matcha taste will be less pronounced.

-- Regular matcha will create tiny little bits of green floating in the drink but if you want less clumps, use a mesh strainer to sift the matcha powder into the cocktail shaker before shaking.
+- Matcha will create tiny little bits of green floating in the drink but if you want less clumps, use a mesh strainer to sift the matcha powder into the cocktail shaker before shaking.

 - No cocktail shaker?
 Use a jar with a tight lid.